ianleuenberger/ianleuenberger/README.md

 - 👋 Hi, I’m @ianleuenberger
-- 👀 I’m interested in Making A Windows 11 Themed Arch Based Disto Named winarch
+- 👀 I’m interested in Making A Minecraft Themed Galiumos Disto Named MineOs
 - 🌱 I’m currently making winarch
 - 💞️ I’m looking to collaborate on adding themes and programs
-- 📫 You Can Reach Me At ianleuenberger987@outlook.com
+- 📫 You Can Reach Me At ianleuenebrger2014@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i like to code